oliwveanda/dscp/README.md

 - Source: Air quality surveillance data collected from New York City
 - Link: [Air Quality Dataset](https://catalog.data.gov/dataset/air-quality)

-## Project Motivation

-The primary motivation behind this project is to gain insights into urban air pollution and its impact on public health.
-Understanding the patterns and predictors of air quality will help policymakers, environmental agencies, and public health officials make informed decisions to mitigate health risks associated with poor air quality.

 ## Methodology

 1. Data Preprocessing: Cleaning, formatting, and handling missing values.